 The most prevalent symptoms of orthostatic hypotension are lightheadedness, tunnel vision, and discomfort in the head, neck, or chest.
 It may present concomitantly with supine hypertension due to increased peripheral resistance, which induces natriuresis, exacerbating orthostatic hypotension.
 There are numerous other, more benign stimuli that may either lower blood pressure (standing, food, Valsalva, dehydration, exercise, hyperventilation, etc.) or raise blood pressure (lying supine, water ingestion, coffee, head-down tilt, hypoventilation, etc.).

-Orthostatic hypotension evaluation is commonly through orthostatic testing via repeated blood pressure and heart rate readings in supine and standing positions, but also through the use of the tilt-table test.
+Orthostatic hypotension evaluation is commonly done through orthostatic testing via repeated blood pressure and heart rate readings in supine and standing positions, but also through the use of the tilt-table test.
 However, the advantage of this latter test is minimal over the orthostatic test, with the main benefit being safety and convenience to the patient.

 Patients with dysautonomia are prone to hypotension during anesthesia.
 This issue may be appropriately managed with low doses of phenylephrine, an alpha-1 agonist.
 Likewise, supine hypertension may be controlled with transdermal or IV nitrates.